aiven/aiven-docs/docs/products/opensearch/reference/plugins.md

 **OpenSearch observability**.
 :::

-### Can't find the plugin you need?
+### Request a new plugin

-If you need a plugin but don't see it here, submit your request through our [Aiven Ideas](https://ideas.aiven.io/) portal.
-We\'re always looking to expand our offerings, and your feedback and ideas are important in shaping the future updates of our product.
+To request a new plugin, submit an new idea through our [Aiven Ideas](https://ideas.aiven.io/) portal.
+We're always looking to expand our offerings, and your feedback and ideas are important in shaping the future updates of our product.